Ebook

 The post-occupancy phase is the extended period after the building is handed over and residents, visitors, or workers utilize the facilities.
 Architects often lead or participate in post-occupancy evaluations (POEs) to assess factors like comfort, energy efficiency, air quality, and waste generation, and compare them to expectations.
 Architects use this process to detect unexpected performance issues or design flaws, then recommend updates to correct these issues and apply what they learn to future projects.

 Apart from the basic responsibilities common to the role of an architect, the specific daily tasks will vary depending on their specialization, experience, and interests.
 As an example, Keith began his architectural career five years ago after earning his bachelor’s degree and successfully completing the licensing exam.
-He specializes in residential development and applies what he learned through course work on sustainable construction concepts to improve efficiency and occupant health for residents and workers.
+He specializes in residential development and applies what he learned through coursework on sustainable construction concepts to improve efficiency and occupant health for residents and workers.

 Like most professional architects, Keith arrives at the office early, responds to emails and phone calls from clients, consultants, and contractors.
 His tasks for the rest of the morning will depend on the specific projects he is working on and their current phase.
 For example, during the early stages of a project, he is likely to spend several hours developing design solutions, creating presentations, and using CAD software to update drawings.
 Frequent meetings with interior designers, engineers, and other experts are not uncommon.